mistweaverco/kuba/README.md

-Kuba addresses these issues by allowing you to define your environment variables in a single `kuba.yaml` file and fetch them directly from cloud providers like GCP and AWS, as well as Azure Key Vault.
+Kuba addresses these issues by allowing you to define your environment variables in a single `kuba.yaml` file and fetch them directly from cloud providers like GCP Secret Manager, AWS Secrets Manager, and Azure Key Vault.

 This eliminates the need for `.env` files and provides a more secure, consistent, and scalable way to manage environment variables across